Rish0310/Stock_Price_Forecaster/README.md

 ## 🎯 What It Does

 Upload your stock CSV file and get precise price predictions for the next 7-30 days.
-The app automatically engineers features, trains an optimized ARIMA model, and delivers interactive visualizations—all in under 3 minutes.
+The app automatically engineers features, trains an optimized ARIMA model, and delivers interactive visualizations.

 **Perfect for:**
 - 📊 Day traders analyzing short-term trends